The best Japanese buffets in Singapore

 1. Yakiniku Ohji

-On days you just feel like pigging out, head over to Yakiniku Ohji – a restaurant that offers a yakiniku charcoal barbecue and salmon-inspired menu to quell that growling stomach.
-There are four tiers of yakiniku Japanese buffets to choose from, with the cheapest being the first-tier ($19.80+).
+On days you just feel like pigging out, head over to Yakiniku Ohji—a restaurant that offers a yakiniku charcoal barbecue and salmon-inspired menu to quell that growling stomach.
+There are four tiers of yakiniku Japanese buffets to choose from, with the cheapest being the first-tier ($24.80+).
 This alone comes with more than 35 items, including marinated chicken, pork, and veggies.
 The other tiers come with premium ingredients such as Angus beef and harami skirt steak.
+Note that the $24.80+ buffet is only available from Monday to Thursday, and dining times are limited to 90 minutes.

 Check out our full review of Yakiniku Ohji!